Further properties of ball prolates and approximation of related almost band-limited functions: Ball prolate spheroidal wave functions : Definitions and spectral properties

 \subsection{Some explicit estimates and bounds of eigenfunctions}

 The purpose of this paragraph is to give an explicit upper bound of the ball prolate spheroidal wave functions.
-To do this, we start by showing that under some conditions, these functions reached their maximum at the unit sphere $\S^{d-1}$.
-Let $c>0$, recall that
+To do so, we start by showing that under some conditions, these functions reach their maximum on the unit sphere $\S^{d-1}$.
+Let $c>0$, we recall that

-\begin{lemma} Let $\alpha^{(m)}_k := \frac{1}{4}\left( \chi^{(m)}_k(c)-m(m+d) \right) $ and $c$ be a positive real number.
-If $\alpha^{(m)}_k > \frac{c^2}{4}$ then we have
+\begin{lemma} Let $\alpha^{(m)}_k(c) := \frac{1}{4}\left( \chi^{(m)}_k(c)-m(m+d) \right) $ and $c$ be a positive real number.
+If $\alpha^{(m)}_k(c) > \frac{c^2}{4}$, then we have

 \end{lemma}